-Who is competing at the Birmingham 2022 Commonwealth Games?
+Who competed at the Birmingham 2022 Commonwealth Games?

-You can expect to see stars from an anticipated 72 Commonwealth countries coming to Birmingham and the West Midlands, with the four home nations (England, Scotland, Wales and Northern Ireland) making it a total of 76.
+You could see stars from 72 Commonwealth countries coming to Birmingham and the West Midlands, with the four home nations (England, Scotland, Wales and Northern Ireland) making it a total of 76.

-Birmingham-born Myles Hesson, who currently plays basketball in France, will represent England in the 3×3 Basketball at the 2022 Games, while another Brummie with high hopes is gymnast Joe Fraser, the 2019 world champion on the parallel bars.
+Birmingham-born Myles Hesson, who currently plays basketball in France, scored a two-point shot in overtime to earn England Commonwealth gold in the 3×3 Basketball at the 2022 Games.

 In an interview with the event organisers, Amy said: “It’s absolutely brilliant that women’s cricket is taking centre stage at my home Games, and I can’t wait to compete for gold at the world-famous Edgbaston stadium, which also happens to be my home ground.

 “I’m proud that Birmingham 2022 is giving women’s sport such a huge platform, and I have no doubt that it will inspire young girls in the West Midlands and around the world to follow in our footsteps.”